FIU-SCIS-Senior-Projects/Mobile-Judge-9.0/Code/README.md

 1. Open the dev folder in a coding ide such as WebStorm
 2. Compile the code by using Sencha CMD in the app folder found in dev after each change
 3. Depending on what build was produced such as production, go to the build folder and open the appropriate build
-4. Copy the contents to the html folder that should be placed in nginx folder on the server
+4. Copy the contents to the html folder that should be located in nginx folder on the server